 Blessed to be born in Byron Bay, Australia in 1986 to an incredible musician and the best mum in the world, I am extremely grateful for my hippy upbringing.

-My work ethic and entrepreneurial mind set started when I was 10, to fund my passion for skateboarding, I needed to learn how to earn money myself as mum couldn’t afford to pay for my skate gear .
+My work ethic and entrepreneurial mindset started when I was 10 years old in order to fund my passion for skateboarding, I needed to learn how to earn money myself as mum couldn’t afford to pay for my skate equipment.

-I’d say, it was the combination of the tough times with mum, her heart of gold, plus living in such a beautiful and forward thinking part of the world that inspired not just the work ethic but morals and grateful person that I am today.
+The combination of the tough times with mum, her heart of gold, plus living in such a beautiful and forward-thinking part of the world, inspired not just the work ethic but morals and gratitude I have today.

-Most people go to university after high school, but at age 18 I just couldn’t see the sense in committing the next four plus years of my life to follow a career path that I wasn’t even 100% sure I wanted, so my plan was to travel instead to see what options were out there.
+At age 18 I just couldn’t see the sense in committing the next four-plus years of my life to study at university a career path that I wasn’t 100% sure I even wanted, so my plan was to travel instead to see what options were out there.

 I found myself in a job that allowed me a bit of travel around Australia but I somehow still ended up getting hooked on climbing the corporate ladder like so many of us do, this was within the direct sales/marketing industry.

-By age 23, I was running my own company, had build a successful team of sales contractors and staff, I was making far more money than most university educated professionals, let alone people my age.
-Some of my friends from my year at high school were studying marketing at university and I would help them with there homework, so whilst they were clocking up huge HECS debts (Higher Education Contribution Scheme), I got hooked on learning through doing and was earning serious coin at the same time.
+By age 23, I was running my own company, had built a successful team of sales contractors and staff, I was making far more money than most university-educated professionals, let alone people my age.
+Some of my friends from high school were studying marketing at university and I would often help them with there homework, so whilst they were clocking up huge HECS debts (Higher Education Contribution Scheme), I got hooked on learning through doing and was earning serious coin at the same time.

-Again I honestly think the current education system is seriously flawed but that’s a whole different conversation for another time.
-As an ambitious youngster, truth was I got carried away and had no life outside of the company.
+Again I honestly think the current education system is seriously flawed but that’s a whole different conversation.
+As an ambitious youngster, the truth was I got carried away and had no life outside of the company.

-Don’t get me wrong, the accelerated personal development, business and life skills learnt were invaluable and have made the rest of my life a whole lot easier! there’s no doubt about that, but due to burning myself out, I needed to close the company down.
+I learned a ton of important life skills there’s no doubt about that, but due to burning myself out, I needed to close the company down.